 Operations and support increased \$1.0 million, or 31%, from \$3.3 million for the quarter ended March 31, 2020 to \$4.3 million for the quarter ended March 31, 2021, primarily as a result of additional compensation-related expenses due to additional headcount to support the growth of buyer and seller activity on our platform.
-As a percent of total revenue, operations and support expenses decreased to 10% for the quarter ended March 31, 2021 from 12% for the quarter ended March 31, 2020, as we continued to increase operating leverage resulting from the additional scale of our business.
+As a percent of total revenue, operations and support expenses decreased to 10% for the quarter ended March 31, 2020, as we continued to increase operating leverage resulting from the additional scale of our business.